cicilau/Final-project-safety-and-school-choices/README.md

-## Final Project for Introduction to Programming
 # Neighborhood Safety and High School Performances
+Final Project for Introduction to Programming
+Xiaofan Liu, Yuewen Ding
+12/1/2017

 ### The Question